-MEETING OF THE PUBLIC TRUST BOARD - 8 June 2022 • Management Committee (1 MC) held on 24 May 2022 - to note this s was a virtual meeting Report Author and Job Title: Gayle Nightingale, Executive Assistant Responsible Director: Prof David Loughton, CBE, Chief Executive Officer Recommendation & Members of the Trust Boar rd are asked to: Action Required Approve □ Discuss □ Inform ⊠ Assure □ Assure None in this report.
-Advise Matters discussed and reviewed at the most recent TMC.
-Alert • None in this report.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline None in this report.
-Resource implications There are no resource imp lications associate d with this report.
-Legal and/or Equality and Diversity implications None in this report.
-Strategic Objectives Safe, high-quality care 🖂 Care at hom e⊠ Partners ⊠ Value collea gues  Resources
+MEETING OF THE PUBLIC TRUST BOARD - 8 June 2022

+Chair's report of the Trust Management Committee (TMC) held on

+24 May 2022 - to note this was a virtual meeting

+Report Author and Job Gayle Nightingale, Responsible Prof David Loughton,

+Title: Executive Assistant Director: CBE, Chief Executive

+NA 1 50 T 15 1 1 1 Officer

+Recommendation & Members of the Trust Boa

+Action Required Approve □ Discuss □ Inform ⊠ Assu ire ⊔

+A None in this report.

+Assure ·

+A aluda a Matters discussed and reviewed at the mo ost recent TMC.

+Advise Advise Watters discussed and reviewed at the most recent Two.

+None in this report.

+Alert

+Does this report None in this report.

+mitigate risk included in

+the BAF or Trust Risk

+Registers? please

+outline

+Resource implications There are no resource imp olications associate d with this report.

+Legal and/or Equality None in this report.

+and Diversity implications -

+Implications

+Strategic Objectives Safe, high-quality care ⊠ Care at hom a M

+Partners ⊠

+Value collea gues 🖂

+Resources 🗵